Skip to main content

 Science Museum Group Collection More information about 'The Graphene Light Bulb'.
 This was the first commercially available product available in the UK using graphene.

-Graphene really fires the imagination when it comes to thinking about what we might do with it.
-Its many properties, like the fact that it is invisible to the human eye, yet 200 times stronger than steel, bring to mind amazing new technologies.
+Graphene's unique properties have inspired scientists and engineers to imagine game-changing new technologies.
 It’s the most conductive material discovered, giving it great potential for electronics applications, and because it’s also stable and non-reactive, it could have medical uses.
 It has even been imagined that it could one day enable science fiction-like technology, from nano robots to cyborg brain implants.